mesosphere/marathon/docs/docs/fault-domain-awareness.md

 For public cloud deployments, most cloud providers expose a “region” concept.

-You can deploy your apps or pods in a specific region region based on the available capacity.
+You can deploy your instances in a specific region region based on the available capacity.

 ### Local and remote regions

-- A **local region** is a region that contains the master nodes.
+- The **local region** is the region running the Mesos master nodes.
-- A **remote region** contains only agent nodes.
-There is high latency between a remote region and the local region.
+- A **remote region** contains only Mesos agent nodes.
+There is usually high latency between a remote region and the local region.

 ## Mesos installation considerations

-- Masters nodes must be in the same region because otherwise the latency between them will be too high.
+- Mesos master nodes must be in the same region because otherwise the latency between them will be too high.
 They should, however, be spread across zones for fault-tolerance.
+- Marathon must run in the local region.
 - You must have less than 100 ms latency between regions.

 ## Adding fault domain awareness to your app or pod definition

-In your Marathon app or pod definition, you can use placement constraints to:
+In your Marathon app or pod definition, you can use [placement constraints]({{ site.baseurl }}/docs/constraints.html)to:

-- Specify a region and zone for your app or pod, so that all instances of the app or pod will be scheduled only in that region and zone.
+- Specify a region and zone for your app or pod instances, so that all instances will be scheduled only in that region and zone.

-- Specify a region without a specific zone, so that all instances of a given app or pod will be scheduled in that region (but not necessarily in the same zone).
+- Specify a region without a specific zone, so that all instances will be scheduled in that region (but not necessarily in the same zone).

 ### Placement constraint guidelines